EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-submit-a-transaction.md

 * You can also create a JSON snippet that uses clear text JSON for `data` field.

 [[info]]
-| Be aware that if a clear text `data` field is used, `cleos` needs to fetch the required ABI using `nodeos` API.
-This operation has a performance overhead on `nodeos`.
-On the other if hex data is used in the `data` field than the ABI fetching is not done anymore and thus the command execution by cleos is faster.
+| Be aware that if a clear text `data` field is used, `cleos` needs to fetch the smart contract's ABI using `nodeos` API.
+This operation has an overall performance overhead for both `cleos` and `nodeos`.
+On the other hand if hex data is used in the `data` field then the ABI fetching is not executed and thus the total time to send and execute the transaction is faster.

 ```json
 {